 The programmer, Evgeny Klimenchenko, decided to create a simple test application to see if Copilot could handle the project.
 The app was a random quote generator that also displayed the quote’s sentiment.

 Within one week, Copilot helped Klimchenko create a simple quote-generating application.
 It’s very basic and not really useful for anything specific.
-But the case study proved the Copilot functions as advertised.
+However, the case study proved the Copilot functions as advertised.

 How to Get Started With GitHub Copilot